 Give it adequate space and soil

 Depending on the plant you buy, it might need more room than its current pot is giving it.
 Be sure to do research on your plant and find out how much space and soil it needs to grow.
 Some plants can thrive in smaller pots but just won’t get any bigger.
 Some plants need to spread out and will start to die if they are in too small of a space.
-Another important thing to consider is drainage.
-Plants can rot if too much water sits in their pot.
-Be mindful when picking a pot and when watering.
-No matter how big or small, find a great pot for your plant here.
+Another important thing to consider is drainage; plants can rot if too much water sits in their pot.
+You can add a layer of small rocks between the soil and the bottom of the pot to improve drainage.
+Be mindful of this when picking a pretty planter or pot!

 Leave it alone

 Most first-time plant owners are actually over watering or over maintaining their plants.
 Sometimes the best thing to do is just leave it alone.
 If your plant is in the correct light, a good pot, and is on a good watering schedule it might just need time to adjust to your home’s environment.
-It’s okay to check on your plant often to see if there are dead leaves or any issues but it’s best to avoid overwatering your plant by utilizing your watering schedule.
+It’s okay to check on your plant often to see if there are dead leaves or any issues but it’s best to avoid overwatering your plant.
+Stick to your watering schedule!

 Still not sure you can keep up with a live plant?
 That’s okay!
-There’s no shame in having faux plants
+You can use artificial plants and flowers to add a pop of colour and freshness to your home decor without any effort.